 The focus of the IT Service Catalog is often about the ordering of services, and the handling of requests and incidents.
-Yet, service catalog teams too quickly bypass the IT Service Strategy steps described in the ITIL® V3 guidance.
+Yet, IT Service design teams too quickly bypass the IT Service Strategy steps described in the ITIL® V3 guidance.
 (This is appropriately described in the ITIL® Version 3 Framework of ITSM best practices.)

-The IT Service Strategy steps are fundamental to creating a Strategic, Measurable, Actionable, Relevant, and Transparent (S.M.A.R.T.)
-Service Catalog.
-One of the key steps of IT Service Strategy is the development of an IT service-utilization-and-cost model to determine the value of IT services to the business community.
+The IT Service Strategy steps are fundamental to creating Strategic, Measurable, Actionable, Relevant, and Transparent (S.M.A.R.T.)
+IT Services.
+One of the key steps of the IT Service Strategy is the development of an IT service-utilization-and-cost model to determine the value of IT Services to the business community.
 (This is a topic addressed in a later part of this blog series.)

-Incorporating ITSM best practice, as described in the ITIL® V3 guidance, requires that your IT service catalog team develop a rock solid IT Service Strategy that:
+Incorporating ITSM best practice, as described in the ITIL® V3 guidance, requires that your IT Services design team develop a rock solid IT Services Strategy that:

 - gains consensus about services and their expected business value,